|MAN ND323F (A95)|

 |Emission Standard||Euro V (EGR)|

 Singapore’s Land Transport Authority (LTA) is currently evaluating a 3-door, 2-staircase MAN Lion’s City DD L Concept Bus.
-Bearing the registration plate SG5999Z, the double-deck bus is currently undergoing revenue service trials on Bus Service 143, operated by Tower Transit Singapore.
+Bearing the registration plate SG5999Z, the double-deck bus is underwent a six-month revenue service trial on Bus Service 143, operated by Tower Transit Singapore.

 First exhibited at the Our Bus Journey Carnival at Ngee Ann City in March 2016, the bus made its revenue service debut on Monday, 13 March 2017, and is one of two concept buses commissioned by LTA to provide the public with a glimpse of how buses would look like in the future, the other being an Alexander Dennis Enviro500 (2015 Facelift) which will not be entering revenue service trials.